 - Teacher grading: Based on the predetermined scoring model, standard feedback and open feedback, the teacher can grade and provide feedback for an assignment.

 - Check assignments for plagiarism with the built-in plagiarism checker (Urkund).

 - Team hand-in: students can collaborate on an assignment and turn it in as a team with Revisely.
 All students on a team will receive the teacher’s feedback.

 - For some initial exploration of Revisely, you can apply for a trial account.

 - If you want to actually start working with Revisely, please follow these steps to get you started:

-- Send an e-mail to email@example.com (of fill out the contact form) in which you state that you want to start using Revisely.
+- Fill out the contact form in which you state that you want to start using Revisely.
 Do this no later than ten work days before you want to start using Revisely.